Why dual British citizenship is in the news

 Given the new rules, dual British citizens are advised to check their proof of citizenship before departure.
 Relying on previous travel experience or assuming that citizenship can be resolved on arrival carries increasing risk under a system designed to verify status before boarding.

-If you are relying on your British citizenship to travel to the UK, the safest option is to hold and travel on a valid British passport.
+If you are relying on your British citizenship to travel to the UK, the safest option in most cases is to hold and travel on a valid British passport.

 If you do not hold a current British passport, you should consider whether a Certificate of Entitlement is appropriate and ensure your UKVI account reflects current passport details before travelling.